MicrosoftDocs/architecture-center/docs/guide/networking/global-web-applications/mission-critical-global-http-ingress.md

 - **Traffic Manager using priority routing mode** has two [endpoints](/azure/traffic-manager/traffic-manager-endpoint-types).
 By default, Traffic Manager sends requests through Azure Front Door.
 If Azure Front Door is unavailable, a second Traffic Manager profile determines where to direct the request.
 The second profile is described below.

 - **Azure Front Door** processes and routes most of your application traffic.
 Azure Front Door routes traffic to the appropriate origin application server, and it provides the primary path to your application.
+Azure Front Door's WAF protects your application against common security threats.
 If Azure Front Door is unavailable, traffic is automatically redirected through the secondary path.

 - **Traffic Manager using performance routing mode** has an endpoint for each Application Gateway instance.
 This Traffic Manager sends requests to the Application Gateway instance with the best performance from the client's location.

 - **Application Gateway** is deployed into each region, and sends traffic to the origin servers within that region.
+Application Gateway's WAF protects any traffic that flows through the secondary path.

 - **Your origin application servers** need to be ready to accept traffic from both Azure Front Door and Azure Application Gateway, at any time.